 Update 4: The Pentagon released a statement on Dec.
 7, 2015, saying that “Abu Nabil, a.k.a.
 Wissam Najm Abd Zayd az-Zubaydi, … is dead as a result of a US military airstrike in Libya undertaken on November 13.”

-Update 5: On Jan.
-5, 2016, ISIS released a biography of their deceased leader in Libya, Abu al-Mughirah al-Qahtani, and confirmed he was Abu Nabil al-Anbari, whose real name is Wissam az-Zubaydi.
+Update 5: The naming of ISIS’s offensive against Bin Jawad and the Sidra oil field in Libya on Jan.
+4, 2016, “Ghazwa Shaykh Abu Mughira al-Qahtani,” and the Jan.
+5, 2016, release of an official eulogy for al-Qahtani confirm that Abu Nabil and Abu Mughira are pseudonyms for the same man, al-Zubaydi, and appear to confirm also that he is dead.
 ISIS had first named al-Qahtani as their Libyan leader in Dabiq 11 on Sept.
 9, 2015, and ISIS’s biography confirms that al-Qahtani had been their governor of Saladin Province, a position held by Abu Nabil.
-The biography suggests that az-Zaydi never spent time in prison with Abu Bakr al-Baghdadi: he was arrested in 2008 and released in the jailbreak at Abu Ghraib in July 2013, according to ISIS.
+The biography also refutes the reporting that al-Zaydi spent time in prison with Abu Bakr al-Baghdadi: he was arrested in 2008 and imprisoned for a year-and-a-half, and was arrested again before being released in the jailbreak at Abu Ghraib in July 2013, according to ISIS.

 Update 6: Pentagon statements and other reports had said that the American-accented man who “starred” in ISIS’s video showing the mass-murder of the Copts in February 2015—the man pictured right—was al-Qahtani/az-Zubaydi.
 This is not so.
 Az-Zubaydi has been seen in other video and audio output and this is not his voice.